 The visuals you use can range from simple pie charts to beautiful photography, but they should always correspond to the sign, its message, and your brand.

-If you happen to use something that doesn’t fit, your sign won’t work the way you want it.
+If you use something that doesn’t fit, your sign won’t work how you want it.

 #14 ‘IT’ Factor

 Much like balance, clearly explaining the ‘IT’ factor is difficult.